End of Life Care for Pets: Frequently Asked Questions

 - Certified Pet Loss Grief Counselors have been trained to help and provide support and understanding during this difficult time.

 Sometimes it just takes a sympathetic ear to help us move on with our mourning.

 Dr. Jocelyn Anne Mason suffered from compassion fatigue early on in her career after euthanizing many cherished patients in practice.
 She has lectured at universities on the emotional toll euthanasia can take on veterinarians and pet owners alike and is dedicated to providing helpful tools to veterinary teams to try and prevent mental health issues that are becoming so prominent in this field.

-We thank her for helping to remove the mystery and stigma surrounding what happens to our beloved companions once they depart.
+We thank them for helping to remove the mystery and stigma surrounding what happens to our beloved companions once they depart.

 Disclaimer: healthcareforpets.com and its team of veterinarians and clinicians do not endorse any products, services, or recommended advice.
 All advice presented by our veterinarians, clinicians, tools, resources, etc is not meant to replace a regular physical exam and consultation with your primary veterinarian or other clinicians.
 We always encourage you to seek medical advice from your regular veterinarian.